microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 ### Use lowercase for hexadecimal digits strings

-Many of the features in vcpkg rely on comparing strings of hexadecimal digits, some examples include but are not limited to SHA512 hashes, Git commit IDs and tree object hashes.
+Many of the features in vcpkg rely on comparing strings of hexadecimal digits.
+Some examples include, but are not limited to, SHA512 hashes, Git commit IDs, and tree object hashes.

 Internally, vcpkg uses lowercase normalization for comparisons of such values where the casing is irrelevant.
 However, tooling built on top of vcpkg's infrastructure may not make the same considerations.
-For this reason we require hexadecimal strings to be lowercased for consistency in the following scenarios:
+For this reason, we require hexadecimal strings

+to be lowercased for consistency in the following scenarios:

 * The `SHA512` parameter in vcpkg helper functions.